cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 ## Configure Tags

-To configure variables go to the `Cetmix Tower/Settings` and select the `Tags` menu.
+To configure variables go to the `Cetmix Tower -> Settings` and select the `Tags` menu.
 Click `Create` and put values in the fields:

 - **Name**: Readable name
 - **Reference**: Unique identifier used to address the tag in conditions and expressions.
 Leave this field blank to generate it automatically based on the name